RetepV/nTerm2-S-FT231/README.md

 THIS IS A WORK IN PROGESS!
 I.E. UNLESS STATED AS WORKING, ASSUME THAT IT DOES NOT WORK! (but it's looking real good ;))

 This design is available under GPL License V3.
 This means that I DO NOT release it for commercial use, unless with my explicit written and signed consent.
-Please contact me if you have commercial questions.
+Please contact me first if you have commercial questions.

 uTerm2-S: https://hackaday.io/project/181583-uterm2-s-a-multi-emulation-color-rs232-terminal
 fabgl: http://www.fabglib.org/, https://github.com/fdivitto/FabGL